RUMD: A general purpose molecular dynamics package optimized to utilize GPU hardware down to a few thousand particles: Neighbor-list generation: Order-

-This neighbor-list generating algorithm has $O(N^2)$ complexity and is thus suitable only for small system sizes.
-In a serial code there would be a double loop; in a parallel code one loop (over particles whose neighbors are to be found) are handled completely by parallelization.
+This neighbor-list generating algorithm (see Fig.~\ref{NBL_N2}) has $O(N^2)$ complexity and is thus suitable only for small system sizes.
+In a serial code there would be a double loop; in a parallel code one loop (over particles whose neighbors are to be found) is handled completely by parallelization.
 Part of the loop over ``other'' particles is handled by looping over $t_p$-sized groups, while parallelization (the $t_p$ threads for that particle) accounts for looping within these groups (we do not make use of Newton's third law).
-Shared memory is used to reduce the amount of reads from device memory; in a straight-forward implementation without shared memory, a total of $N^2$ reads of particle positions is necessary.
+Shared memory is used to reduce the amount of reads from device memory; in a straight forward implementation without shared memory a total of $N^2$ reads of particle positions is necessary.
 By using a block-wise reading into the shared memory, this is reduced to $N^2/p_b$, where $p_b$ is the number of particles in a block (denoted \verb|PPerBlock| in the code).
-From this consideration $p_b$ should be as large as possible, but on the other hand a too large $p_b$ value would mean that the number of blocks ($\approx N/p_b$) becomes too small to occupy the number of SMX multiprocessors.
-RUMD uses the auto-tuner to pick the best value for $p_b$.
+From this consideration $p_b$ should be as large as possible, but on the other hand a too large $p_b$ value would mean that the number of blocks ($\approx N/p_b$) becomes too small to utilize all the available SMX multiprocessors.
+RUMD uses the autotuner to pick the optimal value of $p_b$.

 The kernel uses $t_p$ threads for a given particle to search for neighbors.
 This means that we have to deal with the situation that several or all of them find a neighbor at the same time, and the writing to the neighbor list should be performed without race-conditions.
 This is achieved by a so-called \emph{atomic} operation.
-When several threads perform an atomic operation on the same variable, all the operations are guaranteed to be performed in (an unspecified) sequential order.
+When several threads perform an atomic operation on the same variable, all operations are guaranteed to be performed in (an unspecified) sequential order.
 Here we use the atomic increment function, \verb|atomicInc()|, which ensures that the number of neighbors is counted correctly.
-When a thread is calling \verb|atomicInc()|, the function returns the value that the variable had \emph{before} the increment of the given thread is performed.
-This is here used to specify an unique position in the neighbor list (\verb|nextNbrIdx|).
+When a thread calls \verb|atomicInc()|, the function returns the value the variable had \emph{before} the increment of the given thread is performed.
+This is here used to specify a unique position in the neighbor list (\verb|nextNbrIdx|).